Rhubarb Strawberry Crisp

 - Store it in a covered container.
 It will last a couple of weeks in the fridge or freeze it for later!

 You can also freeze the raw rhubarb pieces in a freezer bag.
 Squeeze out all the air.
-Defrost to use when you have enough for your recipe and time!
+Defrost to use when you have enough rhubarb and time to make your recipe!

 If you would like to be notified when we share new recipes, be sure to scroll to the bottom, provide your email address, check the box confirming you are not a robot, click on a few photos to prove it and click subscribe!
 You will then receive an email after each new post.
 Remember, we're always looking for new recipes, so keep sending them to email@example.com!